 For the latter, it may mean missing out on some of the most coveted trails and alpine landscapes.
 Simply because as they say in the park, you don’t want to be up in the mountains when the roads are icy.
 With that said, the 2-day fall adventures in Rocky Mountain National Park ask for additional planning and multiple alternative activities.

 HOW TO SPEND 2 DAYS IN ROCKY MOUNTAIN NATIONAL PARK IN FALL (OCTOBER – NOVEMBER): ITINERARY

 If you’re still feel determined to enjoy the misty surroundings of Rocky Mountain National Park in fall, let’s see what you can do in this elevated wilderness in 2 days.

 Day 1 of Rocky Mountain National Park in Fall Itinerary: Moraine Park, Bear Lake, Estes Park

 Daily hiking distance: 8-9 miles

 Stop 1: Cub Lake, Moraine Park

 You may even share a trail with one of these antlered animals.
 We did just that.
-After feasting our eyes on a herd of elk right by the side of Moraine Park Road, we headed deeper into the woods.
+After feasting our eyes on a gang of elk right by the side of Moraine Park Road, we headed deeper into the woods.
 The first destination of the day was Cub Lake, favorited by the humans and elk alike.

 The subalpine lake sits at the end of a 2.4-mile trail.
 The dirt path crosses a narrow footbridge over the Big Thompson River almost at the trailhead.
 Then it runs along the edge of a wide meadow.
 Approximately 0.4 mile into the hike, the trail swirls to the right and continues on toward an aspen grove.